SJNNNN/EZPro-Multi/README.md

 ### Dataset

-You can download the dataset from the following link:
+You can download the kcat dataset from the following link:

 [Dataset for predictions](https://drive.google.com/drive/folders/1gc94ZRgBCXghfm38N-yQBkHjNxHKqlai?ths=true)